Shivam1303/FleekUi/packages/InfiniteScroll/README.md

 # InfiniteScroll Component

-A React component that implements infinite scrolling functionality for large lists of data with client-side pagination.
+A React component that implements infinite scrolling functionality for large lists of data with client-side pagination handling.

 ## Features